Understanding MCP Server Timeout Errors

 Common Pitfalls

 - Setting timeouts too high: A 5-minute timeout means users wait 5 minutes before seeing an error.
-Better to fail fast and let users retry with a narrower query.
+Better to fail fast with a useful message and let users retry with a narrower query.

 - Ignoring startup time: Your server might start fine on your fast machine but timeout on a user's older laptop.
 Test with cold starts on modest hardware.

-- Not handling AbortSignal: If you don't pass abort signals to downstream operations, your server keeps working even after the client has given up.
+- Not handling AbortSignal: If you do not pass abort signals to downstream operations (database queries, HTTP requests), your server keeps working even after the client has given up, wasting resources.

-- Blocking the event loop (Node.js): Synchronous file operations or CPU-intensive work blocks the event loop, preventing the server from responding to keepalive pings.
+- Blocking the event loop (Node.js): Synchronous file operations or CPU-intensive work (JSON.parse on large objects, crypto operations) blocks the event loop, preventing the server from responding to any requests including keepalive pings.

-- Missing error responses: If your server throws an unhandled exception instead of returning an error response, the client sees a timeout instead of a useful error message.
+- Missing error responses: If your server throws an unhandled exception instead of returning a structured error response, the client sees a timeout instead of a useful error message.

 Security Considerations

-Timeout configuration also has security implications.
-Servers without proper timeout limits can be exploited for resource exhaustion attacks.
-Always set reasonable upper bounds on timeout values, even when making them configurable.
+Timeout configuration has security implications.
+Servers without proper timeout limits can be exploited for resource exhaustion attacks - a malicious prompt could trigger a query that runs forever, consuming CPU and memory.
+Always set reasonable upper bounds on timeout values, even when making them configurable via tool parameters.
+Cap user-specified timeouts at a maximum value (for example, 120 seconds).
 For a deeper dive into MCP server security, see our MCP server security guide.